-Table 0-2 Multi-screen Switching Operations on the Main Interrace No. lcon Meaning Description 1 Dual-Screen Mode Tap this icon to enter the dual-screen mode.
-Fusion 4T Gimbal: The left and right sides of the remote controller screen can display any two of the three preview interfaces, which are "Map", "Zoom", and "Infrared".
-Fusion 4N Gimbal: The left and right sides of the remote controller screen can display any two of the four preview interfaces, which are "Map", "Wide Angle", "Night Vision", and "Infrared".
+Table 0-2 Walti-Sercen Switching Operations on the Walti Interrace No. lcon Meaning Description 1 Dual-Screen Mode Tap this icon to enter the dual-screen mode.
+The left and right sides of the remote controller screen can display any two of the four preview interfaces, which are "Map", "Wide" "Zoom", and "Infrared".
 2 Three-Screen Mode Tap this icon to enter the three-screen mode.
 The Autel Enterprise App defaults to the three-screen mode.
-Fusion 4T Gimbal: The left side of the remote controller screen displays the "Map" preview interface, the upper-right side displays the "Zoom" preview interface, and the lower-right side displays the "Infrared" preview interface.
-Fusion 4N Gimbal: The left side of the remote controller screen defaults to the "Map" preview interface, the upper-right side defaults to the "Wide Angle" preview interface, and the lower-right side defaults to the "Night Vision" preview interface.
-Each preview interface can be switched to the "Infrared" preview interface.
+The left side of the remote controller screen displays the "Map" preview interface, the upper-right side displays the "Zoom" preview interface, and the lower-right side displays the "Infrared" preview interface.
+3 Maximize Window Tap this icon to adjust a preview interface to the corresponding full-screen interface.